nootr/tracing-throttle/README.md

 use tracing_subscriber::prelude::*;

 // Create a rate limit filter with safe defaults
-// Defaults: 100 events per signature, 10k max signatures with LRU eviction and a 30 second summary interval. let rate_limit = TracingRateLimitLayer::new();
+// Defaults: 50 burst capacity, 1 token/sec (60/min), 10k max signatures with LRU eviction.
+let rate_limit = TracingRateLimitLayer::new();

 // Add it as a filter to your fmt layer